 Driving the Road to Hana is exhausting, so today, you earned a restful day in Lahaina!
 Check out the Old Lahaina’s shopping district and banyan tree downtown or spend some time enjoying the sun on Kaanapali Beach.
 Great for swimming, Kaanapali Beach features white sand and calm waters.

 For your evening in Lahaina, I highly recommend you treat yourself at the Old Lahaina Luau.
 I researched luaus on Kauai, Maui, and Hawai’i and changed plans more than once when schedules didn’t match with our itinerary.
 Finally, I decided on Maui’s Old Lahaina Luau.
-I was very happy with my decision and got ready to book when I realized their calendar showed no availability for the next 8 weeks.
-The dates I needed were 7 weeks away; I was so disappointed.
-I did some additional research but decided that I would rather be waitlisted at the Old Lahaina Luau than settle for something else.
+I was very happy with my decision and got ready to book.
+That’s when I realized their calendar showed no availability for the next 8 weeks.
+The dates I needed were 7 weeks away.
+I was so disappointed.
+I did some additional research but decided that I’d rather be on a waitlist at the Old Lahaina Luau than settle for something else.
 If you ask Garrett, he’ll tell you it’s the second best decision I ever made after marrying him.
 Less than 2 weeks before our trip, I got a call from the Old Lahaina Luau and was able to book us a table.

 Why choose the Old Lahaina Luau?